fineanmol/plant-tree/README.md

-🌱 Updated on Thu, 05 Jun 2025 12:55:06 GMT
+🎍 Updated on Thu, 05 Jun 2025 14:24:16 GMT

-> "Code is like humor.
-When you have to explain it, it's bad."
+> "Simplicity is the soul of efficiency."